playframework/play-generated-docs/manual/scalaGuide/tutorials/todolist/ScalaTodoList.md

 ## Preparing the application

-For our to do list application, we need a few actions and the corresponding urls.
+For our to do list application, we need a few actions and the corresponding URLs.
 Let’s start by defining the **routes**.

 Edit the `conf/routes` file: